bernicecpz/Unofficial_Tembusu_Page/README.md

 #Potential Add-ons:
 + Include device detection to make the web application to be mobile friendly.
 Suggestion: mystor:device-detection
++ Include filepicker-plus such that user can customized their user profiles picture.

 # Area(s) to note